Shore Power

 PowerCon’s Shore Power

-Also known as Onshore Power Supply (OPS), cold ironing, shore-to-ship power and shore-side electricity to name a few terms, PowerCon pioneered the shore power industry with an innovative and modular approach to construct shore power systems.
-By integrating our components into standard shipping containers, we pioneered the “building block” approach which allows us to put together the most flexible, compact, and scalable solution for any port.
+Also known as Onshore Power Supply (OPS), cold ironing, and shore-to-ship power to name a few terms, PowerCon pioneered the shore power industry with a modular approach.
+By integrating the electrical components into standard 20 ft. shipping containers, we pioneered the “building block” approach which allows us to put together the most flexible, compact, and scalable solution for any port.

 The benefits of a containerized shore power system are many.
-Most importantly, the containers allow us to pre-manufacture, pre-assemble, and pre-test our solutions in our factory, instead of onsite.
-Here, the containerized design also ensures easy and fast installation.
-Finally, our compact design minimizes the footprint of the shore power installation, allowing better utilization of valuable real estate and port areas with limited space.
+Most importantly, the compact design minimizes the installation’s footprint, allowing better utilization of valuable real estate and port areas.
+Secondly, it allows us to pre-manufacture, pre-assemble, and pre-test our solutions in our factory instead of onsite.
+Thirdly, once onsite, the containerized design ensures easy and fast installation.

 Project Role